How to start a business in North Carolina in 8 steps

 - Unemployment Insurance Tax: This is your contribution to the North Carolina unemployment insurance pool.
 Contact the Division of Employment Security Job Service Center to figure out how much money you’ll need to contribute.

-- Workers’ compensation: Administered via the North Carolina Industrial Commission, if your business contains three or more employees, then this is a fee you’ll need to pay.
+- North Carolina workers’ compensation: Administered via the North Carolina Industrial Commission, if your business contains three or more employees, then this is a fee you’ll need to pay.

 - Occupational Safety and Health Act (OSHA) of North Carolina: The Occupational Safety and Health Act of North Carolina helps protect employees against harmful working conditions.
 You’ll need to contact the North Carolina Department of Labor’s Occupational and Safety and Health Division to determine what fees—if any—you’ll need to pay.